canstralian/ForkDATThang/README.md

 # Command List

- A list of available commands for the bot.
+ A list of available commands for the DAT.

 - `!info` - Display information about the bot
 - `!bot_help` - Display this help message